 The Company is not dependent upon a single customer or a limited number of customers.
 The Company's staffing services operations are generally more active in the first and fourth quarters of a calendar year.
 Protiviti is generally more active in the third and fourth quarters of a calendar year.
 Order backlog is not a material aspect of the Company's staffing services business.
-Backlog is of greater importance to Protiviti and is typically realized within a twelve-month period.
-An insignificant portion of the Company's business is subject to government contracts.
+Backlog is of greater importance to Protiviti and is typically realized within a 12-month period.